It isn’t that I won’t talk about it. I will.

 Jane Austen, move over.
 Sense and sensibility?
 Let’s go with sex and sensibility instead.
 Safe sex, of course.

 Do our intimate lives change?
 Sure.
-But my personal Rx involves a steady dose of sizzling sex with a man I love – with or without his shades of gray, or my own.
+But my personal Rx involves a steady dose of sensuality and sexuality with a man I love – with or without his shades of gray – or my own.
 And let’s face it – that’s a hell of a cardio.
 What could be better to soothe the Age Rage?

 - Do you unknowingly discriminate against those over a certain age – before you’ve met them?